cypherpunk-academy/2064/en/082_2064_We have them.md

 He waved his arms and shouted as loud as he could: "HUAARRRKRMPLSIGURRR" Then he pulled a gun out of his pants and fired twice at the monitor.
 Splinters flew through the room.
-He looked angrily at the big hole in the middle of the screen.
+He glared at the big hole in the middle of the screen.

 The woman had turned away in shock and covered her ears with two fingers.
 She shouted, "Fortunato!